Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Same-day NAV if before cut-off; otherwise, next business day

-The most common mistake made by new investors is treating NAV like a stock price and concluding that a lower NAV means a cheaper or more attractive fund.
-This reasoning is wrong, and it is worth understanding precisely why.
+The most common mistake made by new investors is treating NAV like a stock price and concluding that a lower NAV means a fund is cheap or a higher NAV means it is expensive.

 Suggested Articles